opulencephp/docs/events.md

 $dispatcher->dispatch("user.registered", new UserRegisteredEvent($user));
 ```

 The dispatcher will loop through and call all listeners registered for the `user.registered` event.
-In this case, `RegistrationEmail::handleRegistration()` will be called, and the user will receive a welcome email.
+In this case, `RegistrationEmail::handle()` will be called, and the user will receive a welcome email.

 <h2 id="config">Config</h2>
 If you're using the <a href="https://github.com/ramblingsofadev/Project" target="_blank">skeleton project</a>, you'll see a config array in `configs/events.php`.
 The array accepts event names to an array of listeners.
 A listener can be any one of the following: